elephantscale/es-training-new/AWS-for-business-analysts/slides/AWS-Overview.md

 * Brands
   - Expedia.com
-    - one of the world’s largest full service online travel agency
+    - one of the world's largest full service online travel agency
     - with sites localized for more than 20 countries
   - Hotels.com
     - hotel specialist with sites in more than 60 countries